eProsima/FastDDS-SH/README.md

     member_2_type: "member_2_name"
 ```

-The main 'type' for the general dynamic type must be a struct, as soss messages are defined as structures.
+The main 'type' for the general dynamic type must be a struct, as xtypes are defined as structures.

 The name for each type can be whatever the user wants, with the two following rules:

 1. The name can not have spaces in it.
 1. The name must be formed only by letters, numbers and underscores.
-Remember that the system handle will map each `/` for `__`, as mentioned in the configuration section, to allow an easy connection with ROS2 types.
+Remember that the system handle will map each `/` for `__`, as mentioned in the configuration section,
+to allow an easy connection with ROS2 types.

 Each of the members of the dynamic type can be defined just by its type and name, such as `int32: "my_integer"`.